 In order to support the SEE's Integration into Global Economy, the RCC's SEE Investment Committee has undertaken steps that lead to region's internal economic integration, particularly in the area of facilitation of free flow of investments.
-A detailed analysis was performed in cooperation with UN Conference on Trade and Development on investment-pertinent policies with relevant recommendation for their improvement.
+A detailed analysis was performed in cooperation with UN Conference on Trade and Development on investmentpertinent policies with relevant recommendation for their improvement.

 This analysis will serve as a base for implementation of the investment reform agenda, designed during previous years under the SEE Investment Committees auspices.
-Implemented in cooperation with CEFTA, with technical support of the World Bank and the financial support from the European Union, it is expected to complement the trade a regional dialogue on their harmonisation among the SEE economies.
+Implemented in cooperation with CEFTA, with technical support of the World Bank and the financial support from the European Union, it is expected to complement the trade agenda.

+This investment reform agenda entails reforms of investment-related policies on national levels and a regional dialogue on their harmonisation among the SEE economies.
 This will represent a major step in overcoming internal competition so as to avoid the race to the bottom among the participating economies.